 - Ineffectual Sympathetic Villain: He does occasionally manage to pull off some impressive jobs of thievery (and when HE finds the Genie's Lamp, HE uses it to wish himself Scrooge's entire fortune and puts him in jail when Scrooge finds him in a revamped Money Bin and office), but all in all he is a fairly Harmless Villain who's more a slave to his own kleptomania than anything else; Merlock has the Genie turn him into a pig just before wishing for his own, more severe revamp of the building).

 - Not-So-Harmless Villain: He proved to have a meaner streak than the Genie bargained for, however.
 To avoid him delivering the lamp to Merlock he convinces Dijon to steal it for himself, with promises of power and fortune.
 He takes that offer and wishes for a fortune...namely Scrooge's fortune, and then smugly arrests him without a dime to his name.
 It takes an elaborate heist and Merlock's interference to get it back (and Scrooge still had to deal with Merlock after Dijon to do so).

-- Lovable Coward: When danger lurks, Dijon will step up and... make any excuse not to have to face it.
+- Lovable Coward: He'd be a Dirty Coward if he wasn't such an Ineffectual Sympathetic Villain.
+When danger lurks, Dijon will step up and... make any excuse not to have to face it.